KiaraGrouwstra/terranix/doc/man-terranix_modules.refsection.md

 # MODULES

-The real power behind NixOS and terranix is the module system, which is fundamentally different to the Terraform Module system.
+The real power behind NixOS and packerix is the module system, which is fundamentally different to the Terraform Module system.
 Detailed information can be obtained at the